Last Updated on April 28, 2022

-Do you feel like your hips dip in make your butt look square instead of round and bubbly?
+Do you feel like your hip dips make your butt look square instead of round and bubbly?

 What are hip dips?